giulianoformisano/giulianoformisano/README.md

 I'm a Postdoctoral Research Fellow in Political Science at the [University of Zurich](https://www.ipz.uzh.ch/en.html).

-My research focuses on the implications of digital technology for politics and democracy, using machine learning, networks, and time-series.
+My research examines how digital platforms shape political discourse and governance, using machine learning, network analysis, and experiments.

 I hold a PhD in Social Data Science from the [University of Oxford](https://www.ox.ac.uk/) (2025).